mcrowder65/mega-exercise/script.md

 fetchExpenses, fetchCategories, and fetchExpensesWithCategories.

-utilities.fetchExpenses returns a promise that is an object, and inside of that object there is function called json, and json also returns a promise, and inside of json is an array of objects that each contain id, amount, and location

-`utilities.fetchCategories` returns a promise that is an object, and inside of that object there is function called json, and json also returns a promise, and inside of json is an array of objects that each contain id, and category name.
+All three of these functions return promises that are objects, and inside of those objects there is a function called json, which also returns a promise, and that resolves to an array.

-And lastly, there is a function called `utilities.fetchExpensesWithCategories`, it is a third party api that takes your expenses and categories, and looks through them and determines which expenses belong to which categories for you.

 Something that is unfortunate about each of these three functions is that they all reject intermittently.